golenn/Physics_labs/README.md

 # Physics_labs
-Here you can find all the laboratory works I have done for the physics course
+Here you can find some of my lab work from my physics course